 Here’s my writing portfolio of freelance work and guest author posts that have gathered a nice following.
 If you’d like me to write for or edit your blog, help write your newsletter, or develop your SEO and social media platforms; or if you’re looking for a writer, editor, copywriter, ghostwriter or proofreader, please reach out to me here.

-I have several freelance clients, including Lifelock and IOI Partners, which I’ve helped with writing, editing, newsletter content and social media strategy.
+I’ve enjoyed working with several freelance clients, including Lifelock and IOI Partners, which I’ve helped with writing, editing, newsletter content, SEO optimization and social media strategy.
 I also handled content strategy and creation for Pixel Jocks, a digital marketing agency.